-Cytochrome P450 inhibitors:

-Since the metabolism of methadone is mediated by the CYP3A4 isozyme, coadministration of drugs that inhibit CYP3A4 activity may cause decreased clearance of methadone.
+Cytochrome P450 inhibitors: Since the metabolism of methadone is mediated by the CYP3A4 isozyme, coadministration of drugs that inhibit CYP3A4 activity may cause decreased clearance of methadone.
 The expected clinical results would be increased or prolonged opioid effects.
 Thus patients coadministered with inhibitors of CYP3A4 such as azole antifungal agents (e.g., ketoconazole), macrolide antibiotics (e.g., erythromycin), while receiving methadone should be carefully monitored and dosage adjustment made if warranted.
 Some selective serotonin reuptake inhibitors (SSRI's) (i.e. sertraline, fluvoxamine) upon coadministration may increase methadone plasma levels and result in increased opiate effects or toxicity.

-Specifically, repeat dose administration of oral voriconazole (400mg Q12h for 1 day, then 200mg Q12h for 4 days) increased the C{max} and AUC of pharmacologically active R-methadone by 31% (90% CI: 22%, 40%) and 47% (90% CI: 38%, 57%), respectively, in subjects receiving a methadone maintenance dose (30-100 mg QD).
+Specifically, repeat dose administration of oral voriconazole (400mg Q12h for 1 day, then 200mg Q12h for 4 days) increased the Cmax and AUC of pharmacologically active R-methadone by 31% (90% CI: 22%, 40%) and 47% (90% CI: 38%, 57%), respectively, in subjects receiving a methadone maintenance dose (30-100 mg QD).
 Increased plasma concentrations of methadone have been associated with toxicity including QT prolongation.
 Frequent monitoring for adverse events and toxicity related to methadone is recommended during coadministration.
 Dose reduction of methadone may be needed.

-Cytochrome P450 inducers:

-The following drug interactions were reported following coadministration of methadone with inducers of cytochrome P450 enzymes:
+Cytochrome P450 inducers: The following drug interactions were reported following coadministration of methadone with inducers of cytochrome P450 enzymes.

-Rifampin: In patients well-stabilized on methadone, concomitant administration of rifampin resulted in marked reduction in serum methadone levels and concurrent appearance of withdrawal symptoms.
+Rifampin: In patients well-stabilized on methodone, concomitant administration of rifampin resulted in marked reduction in serum methodone levels and concurrent appearance of withdrawal symptoms.

-Phenytoin: In a pharmacokinetic study with patients on methadone maintenance therapy, phenytoin administration (250 mg b.i.d. initially for 1 day followed by 300 mg QD for 3-4 days) resulted in ~50% reduction in methadone exposure and concurrently withdrawal symptoms occurred.
+Phenytoin: In a pharmacokinetic study with patients on methodone maintenance therapy, phenytoin administration (250 mg b.i.d. initially for 1 day followed by 300 mg QD for 3-4 days) resulted in ~50% reduction in methodone exposure and concurrently withdrawal symptoms occurred.
 Upon discontinuation of phenytoin, the incidence of withdrawal symptoms decreased and the methadone exposure increased and was comparable to pre-phenytoin dose scenario.

-Phenobarbital, carbamazepine: Administration of methadone along with other CYP3A4 inducers, such as phenobarbital or carbamazepine, may result in withdrawal symptoms.
+Phenobarbital, carbamazepine: Administration of methadone along with other CYP3A4 inducers may result in withdrawal symptoms (see also DRUG INTERACTIONS, Drug-Herb Interactions below).

-Potentially Arrhythmogenic Agents:

-Extreme caution is necessary when any drug known to have the potential to prolong the QT interval is prescribed in conjunction with methadone.
+Potentially Arrhythmogenic Agents: Extreme caution is necessary when any drug known to have the potential to prolong the QT interval is prescribed in conjunction with methadone.
 Pharmacodynamic interactions may occur with concomitant use of methadone and potentially arrhythmogenic agents such as class I and III antiarrhythmics, some neuroleptics and tricyclic antidepressants, and calcium channel blockers.
 Caution should also be exercised when prescribing concomitant drugs capable of inducing electrolyte disturbances that may prolong the QT interval (hypomagnesemia, hypokalemia).
-These include diuretics, laxatives, and in rare cases mineralocorticoid hormones.
+These include diuretics, laxatives, and in rare cases, mineralocorticoid hormones.

-Monoamine Oxidase (MAO) Inhibitors:

-Therapeutic doses of meperidine have precipitated severe reactions in patients concurrently receiving monoamine oxidase inhibitors or those who have received such agents within 14 days.
-Similar reactions thus far have not been reported with methadone; but if the use of methadone is necessary in such patients, a sensitivity test should be performed in which repeated small incremental doses are administered over the course of several hours while the patient's condition and vital signs are under careful observation.
+Monoamine Oxidase (MAO) Inhibitors: Therapeutic doses of meperidine have precipitated severe reactions in patients concurrently receiving monoamine oxidase inhibitors or those who have received such agents within 14 days.
+Since the safety of methadone in this regard has not been established, the use of methadone in patients who have received MAO inhibitors during the previous 14-day period is contraindicated.
+However, if the use of methadone is necessary in such patients, a sensitivity test should be performed in which repeated small incremental doses are administered over the course of several hours while the patient's condition and vital signs are under careful observation.